procrastinate-org/procrastinate/docs/discussions.rst

 Asynchronous
-    In cabbage, most of the time asynchronoucity is metionned, it's not about Python's ``async/await`` features, but about the fact a job is launched in the code, and then the calling code moves on, now waiting for the completion of the job.
-Because of this, asynchrnous tasks should do something that modifies the world (e.g. compute a costly function **and** store the result somewhere), otherwise the result of the computation will be lost.
+    In cabbage, most of the time asynchronoucity is metionned, it's not about Python's ``async/await`` features, but about the fact a job is launched in the code, and then the calling code moves on, not waiting for the completion of the job.
+Because of this, asynchronous tasks should have a side effect, and dosomething that modifies the world (e.g. compute a costly function **and** store the result somewhere), otherwise the result of the computation will be lost.

 Task
     A task is a function that would be executed asynchronously.
 It is linked